 Step 1: Prepare your Cuttings – How to take a cutting for propagation

-To ensure the best chance of success, it’s essential that you cut healthy and young stems from the mother plant, avoid using stems with visible signs of stress, disease, or discoloration.
+To ensure the best chance of success, it’s essential that you cut healthy and young stems from the mother plant, and avoid using stems with visible signs of stress, disease, or discoloration.
 Next, use a sterile pair of sharp scissors or pruning shears: you can either wash your tools with warm soapy water or wipe them with alcohol.
 Always remember that dirty tools transfer germs directly into the wounds and that can cause diseases and rot.

 Choose a stem that is about 4-6 inches long, and cut directly beneath the stem joint, or beneath the point where a leaf or bud joins the stem.
 Remove the bottom leaves of the stem cutting because you are going to put that part (2-3 inches long) underground.